jhychan/parsec-cloud-host/readme.md

    - You will have to manually install GPU drivers

 ## Apply the Configuration
-**Before proceeding, please make sure you install the latest Windows Updates on the machine**

 Start PowerShell with **administrator** privileges, then copy-and-paste the following command block:
 ```powershell
 # Force TLS 1.2, allow arbitrary script execution just for this session